MTU-AeroEngines/tcp-sniffer/README.md

 # Example Sniffer

-An example of a TCP client-server socket created using Python's socket and threading library.
+A TCP client-server socket created using Python's socket and threading library.

 The **sniffer** uses instances of a ChatServer class and individual threads to listen to incoming data.
 It sniffs the connection and saves it's content into a SQLite3 database.